nystudio107/retour/README.md

 Some things to do, and ideas for potential features:

-* Add the ability to create redirects for all locales for multi-locale sites where the entries don't have localized URLs
 * Add the ability to mass-import redirects from a CSV file

 ## Retour Changelog